alibelhrak/python_chatbot_scratch/README.md

-🗣️#AI Chatbot with CNN - Built from Scratch🤖
+# AI Chatbot with CNN - Built from Scratch🤖

 This project is a Conversational AI Chatbot built from scratch using TensorFlow and Keras.
 Instead of traditional NLP techniques, it uses a Convolutional Neural Network (CNN) with a Sequential model to classify intents and generate responses.